HomeBlogGap Reclaim Strategy Backtest: Why a Good Chart Pattern Failed the Data

 The practical question is not whether gap-reclaim continuation can happen.
 It clearly can.
 The useful question is whether it generalizes well enough after the pattern is translated into a measurable strategy object.

-That distinction matters because chart intuition is especially strong here.
+Chart intuition is especially strong here.
 The setup feels selective and event-driven.
 The problem is that once you define the gap threshold, the reclaim condition, the required relative volume, and the continuation deadline explicitly, the path may stop being robust.

 Method: How the Gap Reclaim Strategy Backtest Was Defined